 - Bacterial and nutrients from livestock, pet wastes, and faulty septic systems.

 Yes.
-There are numerous stormwater utilities nationwide.
+There are numerous stormwater/drainage utilities nationwide.
 The municipalities that adopted stormwater (drainage) utilities selected this approach because it is both fair and equitable.

 All developed properties that use the system are charged a Drainage System Utility Fee.
 Properties paying the fee will include residential properties, commercial and industrial properties, non-profit organizations, schools, colleges/universities, city, county, state, and federal owned properties and parking lots.